Updated: November 17, 2020

 To promote and support the NWT private business sector through these difficult economic times, the Department of Industry, Tourism, and Investment has reallocated internal resources and supplemented its 2020-2021 program guidelines to prioritize funding proposals supporting local employment and community investment that will support and promote economic recovery.

-For more information on this funding program, including links to updated priorities and criteria, click here.
+Further information on this funding program, including links to updated priorities and criteria, are here.

 NWT Chamber of Commerce Reopening Safely Grant